maj113/Angel6/README.md

 Follow me on [Twitter](https://twitter.com/may113_Mutiny) for the latest news and announcements.

-Feel free to explore these links and stay connected with us!
+Feel free to explore these links to stay updated with the latest news and announcements!

 </details>